 Taxpayers who cannot pay off their debt within the 72-month timeframe may qualify for a full pay agreement.
 This agreement allows you to pay off your taxes within the collection period allowed by law (10 years) via pre-determined monthly payments to the IRS.
 In some cases, you may be required to submit documentation to substantiate your income and expenses and to determine your payment amount.

-The IRS also offers payment plans for taxpayers who cannot resolve their tax debt within the collection period allowed by law:
+There are also IRS payment plans for taxpayers who cannot resolve their tax debt within the collection period allowed by law:

 A partial pay agreement requires you to submit complete financial information and documentation of income and expenses to the IRS to determine what you can afford to pay each month.
 The IRS will review your payment every two years to determine if they can increase.

-Setting up a Payment Plan with True Resolve
+Setting up IRS Payment Plans with True Resolve

-At True Resolve, our Denver-based tax experts will review the payment options available to you, determining which one best fits your budget and your situation.
+At True Resolve, our New York-based tax experts will review the IRS payment options available to you, determining which one best fits your budget and your situation.
 We negotiate directly with the IRS to ensure the best outcome possible.
 Contact us today to discuss a plan to pay off your taxes and secure your financial future.